 Ingredients

-- ¾ cup cooked russets potato (2-3 small potatoes peeled and diced)
+- ¾ cup cooked russets potato peeled and diced (about 2-3 small potatoes)

 - ½ cup water